yananli117/E2SE/TestGuide/README.md

 - upload the nginx configuration file directory nginx_conf and the key server package websever1.war
 - move the file to tomcat directory: ```mv ./webdemo1.war tomcat/apache-tomcat-9.0.56/webapps/```
-- link the configuration file to nginx
+- link the configuration file to nginx (the path should be absolute path, say replacing ~ with the absolute path to the directory nginx_config)
 ```
    sudo ln -s ~/nginx_config/tomcat_nginx.conf /etc/nginx/sites-enabled/
    sudo ln -s ~/nginx_config/tomcat_nginx_ssl.conf /etc/nginx/sites-enabled/
 ```
-- change the nginx configurations
+- change the nginx configurations.
+If you have a special configuration on the path of log, tls certificates, and static page, please modify accordingly these information in nginx configuration files.
 ```
     vim ~/nginx_config/tomcat_nginx.conf
     vim ~/nginx_config/tomcat_nginx_ssl.conf